 Through Dinner with 12 Strangers (D12), Emory alumni and staff in the Atlanta area open their homes to students for small dinner parties or host the students at local restaurants, bringing these "strangers" together in a warm, friendly environment for good food, conversation, and camaraderie.
 It’s much more than just a meal.

-Hosts: Registration is open for the September 2014 and February 2015 dinners.
+Hosts: Registration is open for the February 2015 dinners.
 Note: Registration may close early if all host spots have been filled.

 The fall dinner dates are: